 Not enough of the right conversations and too many conversations are online

-Speaking styles and habits
+Curous about speaking styles and habits

-About Gabrielle Hase
+About Gabriella Hase

 Gabrielle Hase is the CEO of Soleberry Advisory, a London-based digital commerce strategy and advisory firm.
 A highly experienced and innovative entrepreneur, Gabrielle has broad experience in all aspects of eCommerce, mobile and direct marketing strategy, and strategic brand management.